 When we breathe, we inhale particles of the universe from “outside” of ourselves that have (over many, many centuries) been breathed by millions and billions of people including Jesus, Buddha, Mother Theresa, Madonna, Britney Spears and Paris Hilton.
 Breath is part of us, yet it is also part of the “outside” world.
 Where does the line of separation lie?

 Life itself is defined by the act of respiration.
 We are born with our first breath, we die with our last breath.
 Nothing living exists without breathing.
 Grasping the fundamental connection between living and breathing means that as we become conscious of our breath and breathe more fully… we come alive and live more fully.
 And it is impossible to separate out oneself from breath and still be alive.
-We can stop eating and live for a matter of weeks.
-We can stop drinking and live for a matter of days.
-But if we stop breathing, we have mere minutes left alive.

 On the material level, the breath reminds us that nothing is static in this universe – everything is forever changing, cycling, shifting, coming, going, rising, falling, inhaling, exhaling.
 All matter, which we perceive to be static and solid, is a dance of wave and particle in constant fluid motion – just like the breath.
 Connecting to our breath takes us away from the illusionary state of static holding and into the real state of change and flow.